Megan76/idptClass/README.md

-# idptClass
+# Submissions for Digital Humanities Class
-A hub where I will post all of my major assignments for me IDPT class
+This is just a repository where I will post all of my major assignments for my Digital Humanities class.